You are viewing a story from harrypotterfanfiction.com

 Hermione didn't answer.

-"I'd be cautious if I were you."
-Narcissa warned.
+"I'd be cautious if I were you," Narcissa warned with eyebrow raised.
 "He won't remember a single thing of your visits.
 Nothing.
-He will think of you as nothing but a filthy little Mudblood that he knew from school.
+He will think of you as the same filthy Mudblood that he knew from school.
 He'll only break your heart."

 Her words inflicted the intended damage and Hermione knew what Draco's mother was playing at.
 She wished her son love and happiness and freedom eventually... just not with her.

-"I know."
-She said just above a whisper before walking out.
+"I know," she acknowledged just above a whisper before walking out.

-Written for RingFelton97's Dramione Challenge.
-The challenge was to write a Dramione story based on a specific spell.
+Written for RingFelton97's Dramione Challenge ~ to write a Dramione story based on a specific spell.
 The spell that chose me was "Obliviate."
 Hope you enjoy it.